Oil price exceeds US$ 100 for the first time in seven years after Russian invasion of Ukraine - News

-Oil prices hit $100 a barrel for the first time in more than seven years on Thursday after Russian President Vladimir Putin announced a “military operation” in Ukraine and promised retaliation against those who interfere.
+The price of a barrel of oil hit $100 for the first time in more than seven years on Thursday after Russian President Vladimir Putin announced a “military operation” in Ukraine and promised retaliation against those who interfere.

 Brent crude hit $100.04 a barrel after the announcement, which intensified fears of a full-scale conflict in Eastern Europe.
 WTI crude was trading at $95.54 a barrel.